Sobujcodings/Library-Management-API-Assignment-3_L2/README.md

 ## 🚀 API Details

 - POST /api/books
+* Create single book with book information given by the user.

 - GET /api/books
+* Find all the books with filter,sort and limit option.

 - GET /books/:bookId
+* Find single book details by params id.

 - DELETE /books/:bookId
+* Delete single book by id.

 - PUT /books/:bookId
+* Update single book by id and body data given by the user.

 - POST /borrow
+* Create a request to borrow book then server check the logic of avalibility from the book collection.

 - GET /borrow
+* get summary of all borrowred book by aggeration.